 Stop-motion mastermind Webster Colcord was animating little monsters for a Kellogg’s Frosted Flakes commercial at Vinton Studios in the early 90s.
 When the shoot was completed, he found himself in an empty studio with a camera and some ideas.
 Having worked on a steady stream of upbeat projects such as the California Raisins, who were fun, happy, and smiling, he was ready to make something a little darker.

-Colcord was inspired by artist XNO’s Brain-Bat character, as well as a similar creature by Ray Zone.
+Colcord was inspired by artist XNO’s Brain-Bat character.
 He wanted to animated a flying brain.
 So he spent a day creating the models and shot it over the the course of the next couple nights.

 The result was the original Mad Doctors of Borneo short, which eventually aired as part of MTV’s Cartoon Sushi Halloween episode.